at time of purchase (2011).

 and some electrical wiring and other smaller odds and ends).
 I plan

-on returning to the boat (Port Charlotte, FL) in October or November
+on returning to the boat (Port Charlotte, FL) in December (2014) to

-(2014) to finish these jobs.
-I would sell the boat for somewhat less
+I would sell the boat for somewhat less before that

-before that if someone wants to save some money and finish the work.
+if someone wants to save some money and finish the work.
+When I

-When I finish the work I'll probably stay until late spring on the
+finish the work I'll probably stay until late spring on the boat to

-boat to show her, hopefully finding a new home for her If you are
+show her, hopefully finding a new home for her If you are seriously

-seriously interested in this boat either before I return to her or
+interested in this boat either before I return to her or afterwards

 During our Spring